 Whether you are an ambitious law firm looking to grow, or more concerned about defending your existing business, marketing has never been more important.
 In a changing market for legal services, the traditional law firm is becoming ever more difficult to sustain.

-For example, some feel that the challenge is particularly acute for broadly based, mid-market firms with their large overheads.
 Increasing competition means that firms that cannot differentiate themselves face continuing pressure on fee income.

 Marketing offers a way to navigate these difficult waters.
 Understanding the market lets you identify the opportunities for your firm.
 By focusing on client needs, you can create a compelling service.
 And you can update your marketing tactics to build your reputation and attract new clients.

 The key trends in the market for legal services are well-known.
+But new technology together with hybrid working and the recruitment and retention battle is further accelerating the rate of change.

 The old model of strong relationships with loyal clients is breaking down.
 While reputation and relationships still matter, more and more clients buy legal services as and when they require them, from whichever firm matches their needs.

-Competition has increased.
 New technology allows specialised providers of commoditised services to undercut traditional firms while spending heavily to build awareness.
 Self-service, online legal 'products' are emerging.
 The full impact of multi-disciplinary practices is yet to be seen.

 Demand for commercial legal services continues to grow, in part as a reaction to regulatory pressure.
 But the private client market is being squeezed, as large numbers of potential clients find fees unaffordable.